If you are interested in investing in Belgium, check out this guide explaining your options and offering tips on how to invest your money wisely.

 Other forms of investing in Belgium

 - Government savings certificate – this is a bond issued by the Belgian government which can be purchased by residents.
 The bond has an annual fixed coupon in euros.
 100% of invested capital is paid out (minus transaction fees) upon maturity.

 - Commodities – you can invest in commodities such as oil, gas, gold, or silver directly through commodity trading companies or through a number of investment funds that offer this.

 There is a general 30% withholding tax rate on income derived from investments in Belgium, such as interest and dividends, plus a tax on stock exchange transactions.
 On regulated savings accounts, the first €940 is exempt from tax with anything above this taxed at a rate of 15%.
 Tax on stock exchange transactions range between 0.12% to 1.32% per transaction.
 For those who invest in buy-to-let property, current tax on rental income in Belgium is between 25-50% (depending on income bracket).

-Belgian residents pay tax on their worldwide income while non-residents are taxed only on income earned in Belgium.
+Belgian residents pay tax on their worldwide income.
+Non-residents, on the other hand, pay tax only on income from Belgium.
 For more information on tax, see the Expatica guides to tax on Belgian savings and investments and understanding the Belgian tax system.

 How to invest wisely in Belgium

 To get the most out of investing in Belgium, it pays to shop around and look at building a portfolio.
 “The investment portfolio theory says that the diversification of your investments should not only lead to a higher return on your portfolio but also to a lower risk profile in the long term” says Dave Deruytter, head of expatriates at ING Belgium.
 “Therefore putting all your money in one asset may not be the best of options.
 This applies to real estate investment too.
 A direct investment in one real estate asset, an apartment for example, is illiquid and not diversified as compared to a real estate investment fund, investing in many different real estate assets.”